hoetzgit/weewx-pwsweiherhammer/opt/FOSHKplugin/README.md

                             neue Config-Option Export\URL_REPAIR = True (default) fügt automatisch ein ggf. fehlendes aber für den jeweiligen Forward erforderliches "http://" in der FWD_URL ein - kann mit URL_REPAIR = False deaktiviert werden es gab mehrere Fehlerberichte von Nutzern, das ein Forward (meist im EW-Format) nicht funktioniert - Grund war aber jeweils, das das "http://" in der FWD_URL vergessen wurde mit diesem Automatismus erfährt der Nutzer über ein Warning im Log-File weiterhin, das die Konfiguration nicht korrekt ist - der Forward funktioniert jedoch durch diesen Eingriff
+- 2024-02-04 Release v0.10  changed: maxdailygust is now maxdailygustkmh in metric data (kmh) - the unit of maxdailygust is mph - ATTENTION! may cause compatibility issues!
+                            fixed: typo in generic-FOSHKplugin-install.sh fixed sytemd –> systemd
+                            fixed: UDP command Plugin.intvlwarning=enable/disable triggered co2warning instead (copy/paste-Error)
+                            fixed: min/max values for leaf moisture sensors 1-8 were not written to the daily CSV
+                            fixed: WS90 rain-handling - replacing the new names with the old ones now works correctly (e.g. „rrain_piezo“ –> „rainratein“)
+                            fixed: scanWS MAC address output
+                            fixed: Sending of additional temp/hum sensors now according to WeatherCloud API documentation: temp02/hum02
+                            fixed: sunhours calculation - formula corrected like WeeWX extension (Jterrettaz)
+                            fixed: modifications for altered AWEKAS-API (response OK)
+                            fixed: possible error in the creation of the daily CSV fixed
+                            fixed: LoxBerry - piezo variable names in Loxone template fixed (added mm to the name)
+                            improved: improved 10 minutes average calculation „winddir_avg10m“ (avgWind)
+                            improved: ignore „@“ in the field identifier of OUT_TEMP and OUT_HUM to standardise the assignments as with FWD_REMAP
+                            improved: Pushover notification for missing weather station changed to red text color
+                            improved: existing values can now be assigned via FWD_REMAP to the WeatherCloud keys co, no, no2, so2, o3, tempagro, et, pwrsply, battery and noise
+                            improved: sending pm25 & aqi of WH41/43 channel #1 to WeatherCloud if no WH45 present (WH45 still preferred)
+                            improved: conversion to WU: tempNf, humidityN, qcStatus, softwareType
+                            improved: better error handling for saving as file via ftp(s)
+                            improved: InfluxDB: missed forwards are queued and transmitted when the destination is available again
+                            improved: error handling for Weathercloud forwards
+                            improved: error handling for Pushover push notifications (automatic retry)
+                            improved: parameter -scanWS gathers all weather stations now - including GW2000
+                            improved: WH45 for WU - if no WH41 present, use data from WH45 instead
+                            improved: internal functions stringToDict & getfromDict
+                            improved: if the structure of the daily CSV is changed, a new file is created
+                            new: introducing REBOOT_WARNING - check wether current runtime < last runtime - if so: warn (log, push, UDP: rebootwarning=1 dailyboot=#count) can be deactivated with http: /FOSHKplugin/rebootwarning=disable and UDP: Plugin.rebootwarning=disable
+                              LoxBerry: commands are included as virtual outputs in the template
+                            new: „dailyboot“ (number of restarts) and „rebootwarning“ as keys, reset at midnight and is also part of the daily CSV (if EVAL_VALUES active)
+                              LoxBerry: Keys „rebootwarning“ and „dailyboot“ are included as virtual inputs in the template
+                            new: „sunshine“ represents the presence of sunshine; can be artificially prolonged with SUNSHINE_HOLD to prevent constant changes
+                              LoxBerry: key „sunshine“ also included in template as virtual input
+                            new: introducing SUNSHINE_HOLD = seconds - Hold time in seconds for value sunshine, this time continues to be output sunshine = True, even if there is no sunshine (default: 0)
+                            new: FWD_TYPE = MIYO; sends temperature, wind and rain state (rain = rainratemm > 0 or hourlyrainmm > 1 or dailyrainmm > 1) to a MIYO cube (irrigation system)
+                             rain forecast is still missing; could be implemented too via API AerisWeather or AccuWeather (both in test) new FWD_TYPE = INFLUX2MET and INFLUX2IMP - support of InfluxDB2 - Python 3.6 or later and Python lib influxdb-client are required! bucket = dbname; org = fwd_sid; token = fwd_pwd missed forwards are queued and transmitted when the destination is available again
+                            new: (LoxBerry) virtual input FOSHK-getMinMax for command Plugin.getminmax integrated in Loxone template
+                            new: send the fwd_type, prgname & prgver as an argument with postFile
+                            new: FWD_WARNING, FWD_WARNINT, http://ipaddress:portnumber/FOSHKplugin/fwdstat, enable/disable via http & UDP
+                            new: BATTERY_WARNING may be enabled/disabled via http & UDP
+                            new: support for leafwetness sensors for Ambient Weather stations
+                            new: change the date/time output format via Config\DT_FORMAT (default = %d.%m.%Y %H:%M:%S - dd.mm.yyyy hh:mm:ss) for all (!) date/time outputs: log, csv, push
+                            new: forward warning via Pushover
+                              after a configurable number of successive unsuccessful attempts, a push message is sent through Pushover
+                            new: statistics page for forwards: http://ipaddress:portnumber/FOSHKplugin/fwdstat
+                            new: scan weather station page: http://ipaddress:portnumber/FOSHKplugin/scanWS
+                            new: missed forwards for forward types EW and RAWEW may be queued and sent when destination is available again (with FWD-xx\FWD_QUEUE = True)
+                            new: exclude list for battery warning: BATTERY_WARNEXCLUDE - a comma separated list of keys to exclude from battery warning e.g. wh90batt
+                            new: Awekas-API: deliver weather report conditions & tendency missed forwards are automatically queued as FOSHKplugin-queue/FWD-nr/FOSHKplugin-queued-data-nr.csv in config dir (or dir configured as FWD_QDIR)
+                            new: Adaptations for installation under (Open)Suse, Synology, Fedora (zypper, ipkg, dnf) in generic version
+                            new: custom push notifications via Pushover (user-defined push messages when values exceed or fall below a definable value)
+                            new: Conversion to UTF-8 of all programme parts (may cause problems)
+                            new: Weather Report for Awekas - automatically report rain, storm and thunderstorm
+                            new: FWD_TYPE = BANNER - automatic generation of banners and stickers with current weather data
+                            new: further queryable key names for getvalue, JSON, ... and forward types MQTT, InfluxDB, BANNER and TAGFILE: prgname (FOSHKplugin)
+                              prgver (current version number)
+                              prgbuild (complete version number with beta status) winddirtext (if available, 10min winddir-mean otherwise winddir as short text (N, NE, NNO, ...) aqtime (Time of processing by FOSHKplugin)
+                              pchange1in (1 hour pressure change in inHg) pchange3in (3 hour pressure change in inHg) lightningmi (lightning distance in miles)
+                              starttime (start time of FOSHKplugin)
+                            new: FWD_TYPE = TAGFILE - user-defined output format based on tags and templates
+                            new: config option Export\LIMIT_WINDGUST = n to prevent processing of unrealistic values for windgustmph and maxdailygust (e.g. for WS80/WS90). if value >= n the windgustmph will be renamed to _windgustmph (thus not processed); last "good" maxdailygust will be used as maxdailygust
+                            new: calculation of windrun (in miles) and windrunkm (in km) and daily solar radiation sum (srsum) - also included in Loxone template
+                            new: with getvalue, the additional parameter &comma can be used to force the output of a comma (",") instead of the dot (".") in numeric values
+                            new: with Config\LINK_ADR = address in Config file you may specify a name or address for all links created by FOSHKplugin (e.g. for use on public web server)
+                            new: support of Debian Bookworm based distributions by using virtual environment venv (problem with installation of required Python libraries with pip - PEP 668)
+                            new: with Export\ADD_DEWPT = True you can enable/disable the dew point calculation for indoor sensor, WH31 and WH45 - default: False the keys are dewptinf (indoor T/H sensor), dewptNf (WH31; where N=1..8), dewptf_co2 (for WH45) and for metric units: dewptinc, dewptNc, dewptc_co2
+                              Loxone: new metric keys dewptinc, dewptNc, dewptc_co2 added to the Loxone template
+                            new: get complete dictionary with http://ipaddress:portnumber/FOSHKplugin/getFullDict (with options like separator, sorted, json)
+                            new: with Logging\COLOR_PRINT (default: True), messages in the console window are highlighted in colour (ERROR = red, WARNING = yellow and after a warning has been cancelled = green; can be deactivated with COLOR_PRINT = False
+                            new: supports the Prometheus time series database - see https://foshkplugin.phantasoft.de/generic#prometheus
+                            new: Support for the old HP1001 console (conversion to WU format)
+                            new: use "&human" to output the time as readable time (e.g. dd.mm.yyyy hh:mm:ss) for time-specific getvalue queries; output format and locale may be specified (defaults to DT_FORMAT & LANGUAGE)
+                              Example: http://192.168.15.100:8096/FOSHKplugin/getvalue?key=aqtime&human&format="%A %x %H:%M:%S"&locale=nl_NL.UTF-8 --> zaterdag 03-02-24 10:17:22
+                            new: with Export\ADD_SPREAD = True (default: False) there will be additionally spread values for indoor, outdoor and WH45 sensor as well as all WH31 calculated
+                            changed: all incoming get-requests will be URL-decoded now
+                            new: enable/disable signal quality acquisition on supported consoles with Export\ADD_SIGNAL = True (default: False)
+                            changed: with FWD_OPTION = blacklist=False, the additional values for spread and signal quality are forwarded also in Ecowitt format for this specific forward
+                            new: Introduction of a naming scheme for beta versions ("Beta YYMMDD") - displayed at startup, in the log files and on the web pages generated by FOSHKplugin
+                            new: enable debug mode if file debug.enable found in the config directory enable debug mode with bin/service.sh debug-enable and disable with bin/service.sh debug-disable - LoxBerry only
+                            changed: changed default SUN_COEF from 0.8 to 0.92 - should fit better for Germany
+                            changed: all sun related values (e.g. sunshine, srsum, sunhours, ...) are only transmitted if solarradiation is present
+                            changed: better integration with Home Assistant (MQTT discovery) - see https://foshkplugin.phantasoft.de/generic#hass

 ## Known-Issues